envoyproxy/data-plane-api/docs/root/configuration/runtime.rst

 =======

 The :ref:`runtime configuration <arch_overview_runtime>` specifies the location of the local file system tree that contains re-loadable configuration elements.
-Values can be viewed at the `/runtime` admin endpoint.
-Values can be modified and added at the `/runtime_modify` admin endpoint.
+Values can be viewed at the :ref:`/runtime admin endpoint <operations_admin_interface_runtime>`.
+Values can be modified and added at the :ref:`/runtime_modify admin endpoint <operations_admin_interface_runtime_modify>`.
 If runtime is not configured, an empty provider is used which has the effect of using all defaults built into the code, except for any values added via `/runtime_modify`.

 * :ref:`v1 API reference <config_runtime_v1>`
 * :ref:`v2 API reference <envoy_api_msg_config.bootstrap.v2.Runtime>`